 At Mount St. Mary's Seminary, the pastoral formation of seminarians is an integral part of their overall preparation for priestly ministry.
 Through the Field Education program every seminarian receives hands-on, guided experience in a variety of aspects of pastoral ministry throughout the years of his seminary formation.
-Mount St. Mary's Seminary has a fully integrated program for the placement of seminarians in a one-year pastoral internship, ordinarily after the second year of theology.
-The seminarian is sent to a parish where he learns to do and reflect on ministry under the supervision and guidance of an effective pastor who serves as his supervisor.
+Mount St. Mary's Seminary currently has a fully integrated program for the placement of seminarians in a one-year pastoral internship, ordinarily after the second year of theology (see "Field Education: Pastoral Internship" section below).
 Bishops may avail themselves of this program for their seminarians if they so desire.